Updated February 2024

-Here we explain how as an American traveler you can travel to Cuba legally under the present rules for the different authorized travel categories.
+Here we explain how as an American you can travel to Cuba legally in 2024 under the present rules for the different authorized travel categories.

 "Tourist Vacation" vs "Meaningful Visit"